g-devlt/holbertonschool-low_level_programming/hello_world/README.md

 ## 5-printf.c
 C file that prints "with proper grammar, but the outcome is a piece of art," using printf, betty compliant

+## 6-size.c
+C file that prints the size of various data types